-Manufacturers are often required by the sellers of their products to insure the sellers for product liability.
+Manufacturers are often required by the sellers of their products to ensure the sellers for product liability.
 The insurance afforded to the sellers is called vendors coverage.
 It is typically provided via a vendors endorsement added to the manufacturer's general liability policy.
 The endorsement extends the manufacturer's product liability coverage to the vendor.

 The following scenario demonstrates how the endorsement is typically used.
 Vince owns Vital Vacs, a small company that makes vacuum cleaners.
 The vacuums are highly effective at picking up pet hair, so they are marketed to pet owners.
 Vince has been selling his vacuums through small appliance stores.
 Demand for the products has been strong.
 Yet, Vince thinks sales would be even better if the vacuums were available from A-1 Appliance, a large chain of appliance stores.